DionSat/de-project1/README.md

 There are two scripts that we use for this project.
 The producer.py to produce/send messages to our datapipeline kafta client confluent.
 Confluent hold the message/records and then consumer.py consumes the messages to read them and process them.
 Currently the consumer process the messages into a dataframe and then asserts the data.
 Once that is done the dataframe is appended to a database.

 # To Run Script
 There are two ways to run the script by making it executable or running it through python3 in a virtual environment.
-Running it through a virtual environment would be recommended
+Running it through a virtual environment would be recommended.
+You must also use your own confluent ini file.

 ## Make script executable chmod +x
 **Run:** ```./consumer {confluent configuration ini}```